jhedstrom/drupalextension/STEPS.md

   <summary><code>@When I follow/click :link in the :region( region)</code></summary>

 <br/>
-Follow a link in a specific region
+Follow a link in a specific region.
 <br/><br/>

 ```gherkin